What is the Fear & Greed Index?

 The index pulls data from six sources, each with a fixed weight in the final score:

-• Volatility (25%): Compares current Bitcoin volatility and drawdowns against 30- and 90-day averages.
-Unusually high volatility pushes the score toward fear.
+• Volatility (25%): Compares Bitcoin's recent volatility and drawdowns to 30- and 90-day averages.
+High volatility pushes toward fear.

-• Market Momentum & Volume (25%): Looks at buying volume and upward momentum relative to recent averages.
-Strong momentum shifts the score toward greed.
+• Market Momentum & Volume (25%): Buying volume and upward momentum versus recent averages.
+Strong momentum shifts toward greed.

-• Social Media (15%): Tracks the volume and speed of Bitcoin-related posts.
-A spike in social chatter can signal growing greed.
+• Social Media (15%): Volume and speed of Bitcoin-related posts.
+A spike in chatter signals growing greed.

-• Surveys (15%): Polls a broad sample of investors about their market outlook.
-(This component has been paused at times.)
+• Surveys (15%): Polls of investors about market outlook.
+(Sometimes paused.)

-• Bitcoin Dominance (10%): Measures Bitcoin's share of total crypto market cap.
-Rising dominance can indicate fear as investors move away from riskier altcoins.
+• Bitcoin Dominance (10%): Bitcoin's share of total crypto market cap.
+Rising dominance can indicate fear as investors flee riskier altcoins.

-• Google Trends (10%): Analyzes search volume for Bitcoin-related queries.
-Certain search patterns correlate with fearful or greedy behavior.
+• Google Trends (10%): Search volume for Bitcoin-related queries.
+Certain patterns correlate with fear or greed.

 If you HODL through full market cycles, the index serves as a useful check on crowd behavior.
 When panic dominates and your time horizon stretches years out, a low reading can steady your hand.
-When greed spikes, you might want to pause and size up your exposure.
+When greed spikes, you might want to pause and size up your exposure rather than chase the rally into territory where the historical playbook suggests the risk of a sharp pullback is materially higher.